mongodb/docs/source/core/replication.rst

-adding additional nodes including, a :term:`delayed node` to help provide protection against human errors and change control, a :term:`hidden node` to provide an isolated node for reporting and monitoring, and/or a :ref:`low priority <replica-set-low-priority-nodes>` for dedicated backups.
+adding additional nodes including, a :term:`delayed node` to help provide protection against human errors and change control, a :term:`hidden node` to provide an isolated node for reporting and monitoring, and/or a :ref:`secondary only node
+<replica-set-secondary-only-nodes>` for dedicated backups.

 Because the process of establishing a new replica set member can be resource intensive on existing nodes, always deploy a new replicated